Jury selection on pause for ex-cop charged in Floyd's death - WTMJ

 MINNEAPOLIS (AP) — The judge overseeing the trial of a former Minneapolis police officer accused in the death of George Floyd on Monday paused jury selection for at least a day while an appeal proceeds over the possible reinstatement of a third-degree murder charge.

-Judge Peter Cahill said he does not have jurisdiction to rule on whether the third-degree murder charge should be reinstated against Derek Chauvin while the issue is being appealed.
-But he said prosecutors’ arguments that the whole case would be impacted was “tenuous.”
+As hundreds of protesters gathered outside the courthouse to call for the conviction of Derek Chauvin, Judge Peter Cahill said he does not have jurisdiction to rule on whether the third-degree murder charge should be reinstated against the former officer while the issue is being appealed.
+But he said prosecutors’ arguments that the whole case would be impacted were “tenuous.”

-Cahill initially ruled that jury selection would begin as scheduled on Monday, but prosecutors said they would ask the Court of Appeals to intervene, which could put the case on hold, so the judge sent the potential jurors home for the day.
+Cahill planned to go ahead with the trial anyway and initially ruled jury selection would begin as scheduled on Monday.
+But after prosecutors filed a request with the Court of Appeals to put the case on hold, the judge sent the potential jurors home for the day.
+Cahill called a recess to give the Court of Appeals time to respond, but planned to bring attorneys back into the courtroom Monday afternoon to deal with other matters.

+Cahill said the trial would proceed unless the higher courts told him to stop.

 Floyd was declared dead May 25 after Chauvin, who is white, pressed his knee against the handcuffed Black man’s neck for about nine minutes, holding his position even after Floyd went limp.
 Floyd’s death sparked sometimes violent protests in Minneapolis and beyond, and led to a nationwide reckoning on race.